sean-smith/scale-out-computing-on-aws/docs/tutorials/manage-ldap-users.md

 ## Other LDAP operations

-SOCA uses OpenLDAP and you can interact with your directory using LDIF directly.
+Scale-Out Computing on AWS uses OpenLDAP and you can interact with your directory using LDIF directly.

-!!!info "SOCA LDAP Schema"
+!!!info "Scale-Out Computing on AWS LDAP Schema"
     - People: OU=People,DC=soca,DC=local
     - Groups: OU=Group,DC=soca,DC=local
     - Sudoers: OU=Sudoers,DC=soca,DC=local (This OU manages sudo permission on the cluster)